IEA (2021), Pulp and Paper, IEA, Paris https://www.iea.org/reports/pulp-and-paper

-While global paper and paperboard output increased by over 25% between 2000 and 2017, the sector’s global energy use rose by less than 5%, indicating a decoupling of energy use from production.
+While global paper and paperboard output increased 3% between 2010 and 2019, the sector’s global energy use rose by only ~0.5%, indicating a decoupling of energy use from production.

-While paper and paperboard production is expected to increase by 0.9% annually, energy use in the sector needs to decline 0.4% per year to get on track with the Sustainable Development Scenario (SDS) by 2030.
-The share of recovered fibre in total fibre furnish expands to over 60% by 2030 in the SDS.
+While paper and paperboard production is expected to expand 1.5% annually to 2030, increases in energy use in the sector need to be limited to 0.5% per year to align with the Net Zero Emissions by 2050 Scenario.
+The share of recovered fibre in total fibre furnish expands to 60% by 2030 in the scenario.

-Demand for paper and paperboard drives production levels, so is an important determinant of energy consumption and CO2 emissions.
+As demand for paper and paperboard dictates production levels, it is an important determinant of energy consumption and CO2 emissions.
+In 2018 and 2019, total paper and paperboard production declined by 1.3% per year, compared with average annual growth of 1.1% during 2014‑2017.

-Furthermore, ensuring efficient equipment operation and maintenance will help guarantee optimal energy performance.
+Furthermore, ensuring efficient equipment operations and maintenance will help guarantee optimal energy performance.
 This can be reinforced by implementing energy management systems.

 The paper industry should increasingly recover and use pulp and paper production by-products such as black liquor to displace a portion of fossil fuel use.